-This section describes a process to collect and utilize lessons learned from the development team.
 Collecting lessons learned is an important part of a comprehensive risk management plan because it promotes organizational learning that may reduce the frequency and/or severity of future negative risks.
-Also, this organizational learning may help foster future successes in areas where positive outcomes were realized.
+The lessons learned provide input to improve the risk management plan (Section 4.1) as shown in Figure 1.
+Also, it may help foster future successes in areas where positive outcomes were realized.